The Dying Year

 Who will benefit from end-of-life doula training?

-• Hospice volunteers and staff
+• Hospice and palliative care volunteers and staff

 • Family members and friends of the dying